fardenml/RepairTagApp/README.md

 This app was created for Midstate Music of CNY, Inc. to create and edit digital instrument repair tags.

+A live version of the app can be found here: http://www.michaelfarden.com/RepairTagApp/

 **This README is under construction**
 ## Table of Contents
 Will have anchor links for some of the headers